 Visually similar images: the third option on the results page brings up visually similar images to the image that has been searched:

-Pages with matching images: finally, the results bring up a list of websites that include matching images to the one that I have searched for:
+Pages with matching images: finally, the results bring up a list of websites that include matching images to the one that I have searched for.
+In this case it is sites that are using our Digital Marketing Map, and scrolling thru I can see there are 67 sites using our image:

 As you can see, it is a very easy tool to use, and it can generate insightful results.
 But why should you use it?